braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 For students who are unsure how to reach these objectives, make sure to read [[./Tips for success|Tips for success]].

-## About the thesis

-### Size of thesis
-All of this should be done in eight weeks full-time, or 336 hours (12 EC).
-The way these hours are spent will differ per discipline and per project.
-Sometimes the collection of sources will be especially time-consuming, other times the interpretation or comparison of sources will be the lion's share of the work.
-The supervisor and the student should make sure there is a planning that reflects the time limit.

-Given the diverse array of subjects and disciplines that fit within the programme, there is no specific word count that should be reached.
-The important thing is that the workload of the thesis equals eight weeks full-time, whether this time is spent on collecting resources, interpreting contradictory results or critically discussing the meaning and implications of the body of research.

-If it proves difficult to choose a good length of the thesis, a useful heuristic is to follow the size of a review article in the respective field of expertise.

-### Timeline
-As mentioned above, projects vary in terms of workload distribution.
-Still, the most common pattern is for students to take one month to explore relevant literature and create a structure for their text, before spending another month on the writing process.
-Creating a work like this is an iterative process: writing will prompt new reading, but roughly speaking the reading and writing portions can be split into two distinct phases of equal duration.
+## Thesis requirements

 ### Content

-To promote interdisciplinary training, the content of the Literature Thesis should either:
+The Literature Thesis should synthesize and evaluate published, peer-reviewed research.
+It should not reflect empirical research by the student (unless it's research that the student already published it in a peer-reviewed journal), but instead collect, integrate and critically discuss existing work.
+This discussion should be directed towards resolving a problem or outstanding question that is identified in collaboration with the supervisor of the project.
+In addition, the thesis should address how the work under discussion relates to other fields of study.

+Importantly, the Literature Thesis should be _argumentative_: the student should take a clear position in a discussion related to the thesis topic and make a principled case for why that position is the most defensible given the available evidence, while genuinely engaging with competing positions and counterarguments rather than merely noting that they exist.
+This means that the Literature Thesis revolves around an issue (related to the chosen topic) that can only be solved by careful, critical examination of existing literature.
+It is important that the supervisor of the project helps with this problem definition, to ensure it is properly arguable.

+This problem should satisfy either of the following constraints:

-- Cover a problem in a discipline that is clearly distinct from that of the student's *Research Project 1* or
+- It covers a problem in a discipline that is clearly distinct from that of the student's *Research Project 1* and/or *Research Project 2*
-- Combine insights from at least two clearly distinct disciplines
+- It combines insights from at least two clearly distinct disciplines

 In either case, the thesis should cover how its main findings can be integrated with other disciplines.

 >[!help]
 >One common issue when recombining disciplines is demarcating where one discipline ends and another begins.
 In the end, disciplines are fluid, somewhat arbitrary constructs.
-See [[../Interdisciplinary research/Demarcating disciplines|here]] for some help on this demarcation problem and [[../Interdisciplinary research/Interdisciplinary integration|here]] for more details on interdisciplinary integration
+See [[../Interdisciplinary research/Demarcating disciplines|here]] for some help on this demarcation problem and [[../Interdisciplinary research/Interdisciplinary integration|here]] for more details on interdisciplinary integration.

-The specific topic and problem statement of the Literature Thesis will influence what is the exact content that the thesis should address, but as a whole, the Literature Thesis should contain:
+The specific topic and problem statement of the Literature Thesis will influence the exact content that the thesis should address, but as a whole the Literature Thesis should contain:

 1. A theoretical framework through which the subject of the thesis can be understood
-2. A problem statement (or alternatively, research question) that specifies an outstanding issue in the literature.
+2. A problem statement (or alternatively, research question) that specifies an outstanding issue in the literature
 3. A critical discussion of the existing literature, which leads to a distinct, substantiated position with regards to the problem statement or research question
-4. A section detailing how this position relates to other disciplines (i.e. how the position could contribute to the understanding in other fields or, reversely how other fields could contribute to the problem/question that has been discussed in the literature thesis).
+4. A section detailing how this position relates to other disciplines — both how it could contribute to understanding in other fields and how other fields could qualify or challenge it.
+This section should go beyond noting that connections exist: it should explain specifically what the synthesis contributes to another field, and where disciplinary perspectives create tensions or lead to different conclusions rather than harmonious agreement.
 It is allowed to add this section as an appendix or epilogue to the main thesis if that improves the structure of the text, but you can also integrate the section into the body of your main text.
-5. A statement on GenAI use for purposes of transparency (see: [[../Miscellaneous/Use of GenAI in the capstones|Use of GenAI in the capstones]]).
+5. A statement justifying choices about the use of GenAI during the research and writing process (see: [[../Miscellaneous/Use of GenAI in the capstones|Use of GenAI in the capstones]]).
+The statement should explain, with reference to the specific demands of the student's project, why the approach taken was appropriate — whether the student used GenAI tools or chose not to.

-### Structure of thesis
+### Structure
 The structure of the thesis should be determined via collaboration of student with supervisor.
 If unsure, the following structure can be used.
 However, before you just copy that, do consider what you think the best structure for your literature thesis is.

 1. Abstract